| S T Y L E |

 As your company is based in Paris, how does the city influence your creativity?

 CdF: Paris is an amazingly creative and influential city.
-My offices are near Avenue Montaigne, which is recognized worldwide as the epicenter of luxury, where extraordinary craftsmanship meets limitless creativity.
+My offices are near Avenue Montaigne, which is recognised worldwide as the epicentre of luxury, where extraordinary craftsmanship meets limitless creativity.
 I like to stroll on the avenue among all the designer stores and catch the latest trends in luxury.